Plan your visit

 We’ll be keeping the windows open for ventilation.

-You will be asked to wash your hands before entering the search room.
-We will have hand gel available but the residue can cause damage to documents so we advise washing your hands with soap and water before handling documents.
+We will have hand gel available but the residue can cause damage to documents so we advise washing your hands with soap and water before handling documents

 We are really pleased to be able to open our doors again.
 We will do our best to help you have a useful and enjoyable visit.

 Please bear in mind that any restrictions are for the safety of visitors and staff.
 If you have any concerns or queries about visiting, please do get in touch.
 The best way is by email: [email protected]